 I spent one year in Vietnam and another in Germany, It was during my year in Vietnam, I purchased my first 35mm camera.
 Thus began another lifelong affair.
 This time it was with photography.
-While in Germany, thanks to an on base darkroom, I learned the ins and outs of the photographic darkroom.
+While in Germany, thanks to an on-base darkroom, I learned the ins and outs of the photographic darkroom.
 I have been photographing ever since.
 Most recently, one of my photographs was featured in Abel Ferrara’s new documentary, The Projectionist (2019).
 The film recently premiered at the Tribeca Film Festival and is now streaming on Kanopy.

-After three years of military service, I entered the corporate world where some years later I would meet my wife.
+After three years of military service, I entered the corporate world where some years later I met my wife.
 Together we would eventually relocate, first to Alpharetta, Ga., and after 7 years we moved to the Tampa area where we currently reside.

 I began a lifetime love of reading during my high school days.
 It first began with my interest in film.
 I would devour every book I could find on the subject.
 I then went on a binge of reading both the classics, and the popular novels of the day.
 Somewhere along the line, I developed a taste for crime and mysteries novels which remains my favorite genre.

 Today, my writing focuses on short story fiction and film.
-My most recent books are The Late Show and Other Tales of Celluloid Malice, Bitter Ends: 20 Short Stories of Murder and Mayhem and Make it Write: A Short Story.
+My most recent books are ‘Tis the Season, The Late Show and Other Tales of Celluloid Malice, Bitter Ends: 20 Short Stories of Murder and Mayhem and Make it Write: A Short Story.
 Other fiction includes Devious Tales: 12 Short Stories and Murder with a Twist.
 My film books include Lessons in the Dark and Film Noir at Twenty Four Frames Per Second.
-My writing has appeared in A Million and One Magazine, The Dark Pages Newsletter as well as various blogs.
+My writing has appeared in A Million and One Magazine, The Dark Pages and other publications as well as various blogs.
 I blog here, and at Twenty Four Frames.